Quick Pickled Red Onions

 Tapas Tips & Tricks

 - The key to perfect pickled red onions is to slice the raw red onions thin.
-Unless you have excellent knife sills, I would suggest a Mandolin slicer or using the slicer blade on your food processor.
+Unless you have chef-like knife sills, I suggest a Mandolin slicer or using the slicer blade on your food processor.
 This also ensures that the onions are all sliced to the same thickness for even pickling.
+If you don’t want long strands of onion, cut the onions in half before slicing.

 - For some heat, toss in some red pepper flakes.